 Non-members may attend any single session for $6.
 Membership Dues are $30.00, mailed with the form or paid at the first session.

-For membership, complete the form on the site brochure and see with fees to:
+For membership, complete the form on the site brochure or this form and send with fees to:

 UVM OLLI Registration Office